dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 - Theorem: If $X$ is closed and admits a Morse function with exactly 2 critical points, $X$ is homeomorphic to $S^n$.
   - Possibly used in Milnor's exotic 7-sphere (show a diffeomorphism invariant differs but admits such a Morse function)
+- Diffeomorphism type depends on isotopy classes of attaching maps.

 ![Descriptions of 2d Handles](figures/2020-03-31-14:17.png)